Stephen SampsonMale~ Maternal: ~ Paternal: ~ paintedPaint a new match

 Reorder groups by dragging and dropping them using the grabber icon to the right of the name in the key

 View segments in a particular group by clicking the group name in the key.

 Click 'All segment data' to see a table of all your segments, which you can download and filter by keyword

 Click on any chromosome number to expand that chromosome in place and see all the segments stacked

 The process of painting a match involves some copying and pasting of data.
 While you can do this on a touch device, you might prefer to use a desktop browser!

 A DNA Painter profile is a set of blank chromosomes that represent an individual who has taken an autosomal DNA test.

 When you have a DNA match, you will match on particular segments.
 The aim of this site is to provide a platform that lets you take this match segment data and use it to 'paint' your chromosomes (or those of the person who took the DNA test!), adding as much information as possible so that you can use this info to help trace future matches.

 You can choose whichever colours you like.
 For known connections, it can be a good idea to assign a distinct colour to each of the four grandparents, and then use variations of these.
-For more information on how to use this page, click the 'Tour of this page' link at the bottom right.
+For more information on how to set up a profile, click the Settings cog at the top left and then click on 'Tour of this page'.

 Chromosome Detail 1